toddcf/code-snippets/javascript/this.md

 This is a pretty simple example in which `this` simply means `car`.

-Now let's add a method that adds another 10 m.p.h. to the car's speed:
+Now let's add a second method that adds another 10 m.p.h. to the car's speed:

 ```
 var car = {